what3words/w3w-node-wrapper/README.md

 yarn add @what3words/api
 ```

 If you wish to use the built-in transports you will also need to install the peer dependencies for them.
-For more information on the default transports read the section on [Built-in Transports](#built-ins)
+For more information on the default transports read the section on [Transports](#transport).

 ## Usage